wouterj/wouterj.github.io/_posts/2015-02-17-using-travis-to-build-your-sculpin-blog.md

 buildings with Travis!
 Everytime you push to your blog's `source` branch, the site will be regenerated.
 There are even more nice features:

-* You get a notification when the build failed;
+* You get a notification when the build failed
-* The output is never pushed when the build failed, meaning you always have a working site.
+* The output is never pushed when the build failed, meaning you always have a working site

 You can see the complete files in [the repository of this site][7].